Table of Contents

 Enter tax amounts that result from current period adjustments.
 Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 5.
 Otherwise, use parentheses.

 If you need to adjust any amount reported on line 6 from a previously filed Form 944-PR, complete and file Form 944-X (PR).
-Form 944-X (PR) is an adjusted return and is filed separately from Form 944.
+Form 944-X (PR) is an adjusted return or claim for refund and is filed separately from Form 944.
 See section 12 of Pub.
 179 (Circular PR).